-A commercial motherboard can support upto 3 graphics cards (upto 2 NVIDIA graphics cards or upto 3 AMD graphics cards).
+A commercial motherboard can support up to 3 graphics cards (up to 2 NVIDIA graphics cards or 3 AMD graphics cards).

 Also Read: How to Check Form Factor of Motherboard?

-Here is the detail article: Can You SLI Two Different Graphics Cards?
+Here is the detailed article: Can You SLI Two Different Graphics Cards?